Key Takeaways

 Currently, glutamine is used for a variety of essential medical purposes.
 As a supplement, glutamine has been found to be highly effective in helping to treat some specific illnesses and injuries.
 These include:

-• Sickle cell disease: Glutamine has been approved by the FDA for the treatment of sickle cell disease.
+- Sickle Cell Disease: Glutamine has been approved by the FDA for the treatment of sickle cell disease.
 It can reduce the number of stays in the hospital for people who suffer from this disease and can increase recovery rates.

-• Burns: Administering glutamine through a feeding tube has life-saving effects for people with severe burns.
+- Burns: Administering glutamine through a feeding tube has life-saving effects for people with severe burns.
 Specifically, glutamine can help fight infections for people with severe burns.

-• Critical illnesses and trauma: Glutamine appears to keep bacteria from forming in the gut during critical injuries and illnesses.
+- Critical Illnesses and Trauma: Glutamine appears to keep bacteria from forming in the gut during critical injuries and illnesses.
 This can help people whose immune systems are seriously compromised to focus their immune capabilities on recovering from the illness or the trauma.
 Glutamine also helps fight against hospital-acquired infections that can come with severe injuries and illnesses.

-• Involuntary weight-loss associated with HIV/AIDS: Glutamine supplements have been shown to help people suffering from HIV/AIDS to absorb more nutrients from the food they eat.
+- Involuntary Weight-Loss Associated With HIV/AIDS: Glutamine supplements have been shown to help people suffering from HIV/AIDS to absorb more nutrients from the food they eat.
 This helps combat the weight loss common to this condition.

-• Recover from surgery: Intravenous glutamine can reduce recovery time for people who have had abdominal surgery.
+- Recover From Surgery: Intravenous glutamine can reduce recovery time for people who have had abdominal surgery.
 It also assists the immune system after surgery and can help with bone marrow growth.
 This last is especially important for people who have had bone marrow transplants.

 Glutamine Benefits

 In addition to the therapeutic and medical uses of glutamine listed above, there are some basic metabolic functions for which glutamine is essential.
-AS an amino acid, glutamine is metabolized in various ways throughout the body.
+As an amino acid, glutamine is metabolized in various ways throughout the body.
 Of the major areas of importance for glutamine, the following is most prominent:

 Muscle Gain and Exercise Performance

 Because glutamine is essential to building muscle, it would appear obvious that it would work as a supplement for muscle gain.
-One study showed that people taking glutamine supplements developed significant muscle gain ager six weeks.
+One study showed that people taking glutamine supplements developed significant muscle gain after six weeks.

 In addition to building muscle, glutamine supplements were also clinically shown to reduce muscle fatigue and soreness associated with high-intensity training.
 In fact, one study demonstrated that glutamine supplements helped reduce a blood marker of fatigue in as little as two hours.